giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Type     |object|
 |Required |**Yes**|

 Details on how to build the public subnets.

 Public subnets are subnets with a route to the internet gateway.

 > [!IMPORTANT]
-  > If this is the default VPC CIDR, the first entry in the list, the
+> If this is the default VPC CIDR, i.e. the first entry in the list, the
 > public subnets will be used for the NAT gateways.
 Setting this value to
 > 0 on the default VPC CIDR may result in the creation of fully private
 > networks with no route to the outside world.

 #### `.spec.subnetsets.cidrs[*].public.clusterNames`